tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-QueryAPI.md

 The Get Environment Events API returns a list of raw events matching the search span and predicate.

 This API uses Web Sockets to do streaming and return partial results.
-It always returns additional events, i.e. new message is additive to the previous one.
+It always returns additional events, that is, new message is additive to the previous one.
 New message contains new events that were not in the previous message.
 The previous message should be kept and accumulated with the new message.

 Input payload structure:
 * Search span clause (mandatory).